+information contained in the paper case file;

-information contained in the paper case file; and
+information contained in the virtual case file; and

 case notes.

 The VR staff uses case notes to compile information resulting from interactions with the customer, the customer's family or representative, referral sources, service providers, and others.
 Case notes should establish a sound record of program effectiveness and efficiency by: